Ferenc Molnár: Literary and theatrical career

-Molnár fell into a deep depression after Irén cut off the affair and returned to her family.
+Molnár fell into a deep depression after Irén cut off their affair and returned to her family.
 He resorted to drinking heavily as a result, and in 1911 attempted suicide.
 He was rehabilitated in Austria and continued writing during this dark time.
 Between 1910 and 1914, five volumes of his collected essays, plus his translations of over 30 French plays, were published.
 "Molnár's long and turbulent life was one of hard and incessant work.
 For over 50 years, he transposed his inner conflict in his literary work; writing was his oxygen, elixir, and self-therapy," wrote monographist and fellow Hungarian emigré Clara (Klára) Györgyey.
+As a further example, while writing The Devil in 1907, Molnár also wrote three books, including his juvenile novel, A Pál-utcai Fiúk (The Paul Street Boys).